Donna de Varona: Activism

 In 2020, de Varona, along with 300+ women athletes and activists, signed a letter to the National Collegiate Athletic Association in support of an Idaho law that bans transgender women student athletes from competing in women's and girls' sports.
 Citing the importance of the letter to safeguard the integrity of women's sports, De Varona remarked, "I agree with the letter.
 Those that want to compete as transgender male to female athletes should be accommodated in a separate or more creative manner."

 In 2021, de Varona joined the Women's Sports Policy Working Group, formed in opposition to President Joe Biden's Executive Order 13988 that mandates blanket inclusion for all transgender women athletes.
 To achieve this end, the Order's stated goal is "protecting the girls’ and women's competitive categories, while crafting accommodations for trans athletes into sport wherever possible."

 Personal life

 In 1986, de Varona graduated from the University of California, Los Angeles (UCLA).
-Her younger sister is actress-director Joanna Kerns, who played Maggie Seaver on the ABC sitcom Growing Pains.
+Her younger sister is actress-director Joanna Kerns.
 She and her husband, John Pinto, have two children, John David and Joanna.